iuyoy/TWO_Sheep/README.md

 # TWO_Sheep
 Wait for uploading

-A script of the wall of sheep for http protocol in windows
+A script to get network packets

 Based on:
 - python 2.7